astronomyk/ScopeSim_FDR_Docs/MICADO_ScopeSim_user_manual/rst/6_use_case_examples.rst

 IMG: Point source (4mas, SCAO, J filter, Field-varying PSFs)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-Should show how nto use the pipeline package (MICADO).
+Should show how to use the pipeline package (MICADO).
 Therefore should also show detector characteristics like linearity, and noise, etc

 - a resolved star cluster (e.g. similar 30 Dor in LMC)
     - scopesim_templates.basic.stars.cluster